simonehagey/orbdot/docs/source/model_fitting.rst

 .. code-block:: python

     wasp12.run_tdv_fit(['P0', 'ecosw', 'esinw', 'i0'], model='constant')
-    wasp12.run_tdv_fit(['P0', 'PdE', 'i0'], model='decay')
+    wasp12.run_tdv_fit(['P0', 'i0', 'PdE'], model='decay')
     wasp12.run_tdv_fit(['P0', 'e0', 'w0', 'i0', 'wdE'], model='precession')

 Joint Fits
 ----------
-Running a joint model fit is similar to all of the above, but in this case the data types must be specified with at least two of the following arguments:
+Running a joint model fit is similar, but in this case the data types must be specified with at least two of the following arguments:

  - ``TTV=True`` includes the transit and/or eclipse mid-times.
  - ``RV=True`` includes the radial velocities.